Fun Ways To Teach Setting Of A Story To Your Students

-Teaching about setting to first graders can be really fun.
+Teaching setting of a story to first graders can be really fun.
 Story elements is one of my favorite units to teach.
 I love how you get to really dive deep into different books and there’s so many picture books that lend well to teaching story elements.

 I usually teach each story element exclusively for a week.
 Typically, I teach setting first, then character, and then problem and solution.
 I start with setting because students tend to grasp and remember what setting is quickly.
 While teaching story elements, I read a lot of mentor texts.
 I read at least one a day during reader’s workshop, if not more.